solana-foundation/developer-content/docs/index.md

 ---
+sidebarSortOrder: 0
-title: Home
+title: Solana Documentation
-sidebarLabel: Home
 description: "Solana is a high performance network that is utilized for a range of use cases, \
   including finance, NFTs, payments, and gaming."
-# displayed_sidebar: introductionSidebar
 ---

-# Solana Documentation

 Solana is a blockchain built for mass adoption.
 It's a high performance network that is utilized for a range of use cases, including finance, NFTs, payments,